friari/rails_assessment/README.md

 #### Identify and describe the production database setup (i.e. postgres instance).

 Heroku creates its own collection of the database on your local computer, you then need to run a rake migrate command to migrate onto Heroku.
 Next you have to rake seed the migrated database, to fill it with the the data in the seeds file.

+Postgres is a client/server applicationm and as a user, we only need access to the client portions of the installation.
+Postgresql allows you to gain easy access to your database, and also create and destroy data.